maplibre/maplibre-native/platform/ios/platform/ios/README.md

-# MapLibre Maps SDK for iOS
+# MapLibre GL Native for iOS

 A library based on [MapLibre GL Native](https://github.com/maplibre/maplibre-gl-native) for embedding interactive map views with scalable, customizable vector maps into Cocoa Touch applications on iOS using Objective-C, Swift, or Interface Builder.